3-15: I Eat Cannibals

 From atop a high ridge, the gang looks down at Deadcat.I'm about to describe the scene in the next paragraph since the camera is too zoomed out for the sighted to make out much detail from the picture so I dunno, there's not much to say here.
 I hope you're having a lovely day.

 That's a town alright—a cannibal town built on the bones of a friendlier one.
 A couple refineries sit unused, wrecked shells mark where houses once stood, and a single stretch of the old wall still stands.
-The cannibals don't seem to be using any of it, evidently satisfied with their rickety shacks, their rows of cages, and their company of standing torches flickering an eerie ballet in the rain.
+The cannibals don't seem to be using any of it, evidently satisfied with their rickety shacks, their rows of cages, and the flames of their standing torches dancing an eerie ballet in the rain.
 A second check of the map reveals a new name for this town: Cannibal Capital.
 This is definitely where the Cannibal Grand Wizard lives.

 The gang doesn't see anyone who looks like a Grand Wizard here, but further on down the gorge past the town, a bunch of cannibals battle shrieking bandits.
 He might be over there.
 The gang will have to get closer to be sure, but one thing's for certain: The cannibals being split up presents a perfect opportunity to attack.
-Silvershade and Shryke, the crossbow wielders, run into town and lure a bunch back to the rest of the gang.
+Silvershade and Shryke, the crossbow wielders, run into town and start taking pot shots, luring a bunch back to the rest of the gang.
 The fight begins.

 The gang stands ready for battle on a plateau atop rocky bluffs.
 Cannibals run up the bluffs at them from two directions, making sort of a V shape.

 Even split up, there are a lot of cannibals here.
-The fight is no cakewalk; Cat and Silvershade go down and are captured.
-The gang does prevail, though, and presses onward, Jam and Outlaw Hana breaking off to free Silvershade.
+The fight is no cakewalk; Cat and Silvershade get knocked out and are swiftly hauled off and chained to poles.
+The gang does prevail, though, and presses onward, freeing Silvershade as they fight their way through the capital.
 Riddly and Keys defeat a cannibal chief who sports an identical 10,000 Cat bounty to the one they turned in before: A nice bonus so long as they don't lose track of him.
 There's a lot more fighting to do.

 Riddly and Keys fight the chief while Jam crosses swords with another cannibal under the busted, half-buried remnant of what was once Deadcat's city gate.
 On the other side of the erstwhile gate are a bunch of prisoner poles, many with unconscious shrieking bandits chained to them.